-The large-scale effects of a natural disaster can create crises as public officials — even with all of the resources they have available — struggle to manage with the fallout of each situation.
-As we become ever-more aware of climate change and extreme weather events, public health officials are trying to sustainably and proactively manage public health problems.
+The large-scale effects of a natural disaster can create crises as public officials — even with all of the resources they have available — struggle to manage the fallout of each situation.
+As we become ever-more aware of climate change and extreme weather events, public health officials are trying to manage public health problems sustainably and proactively.
 However, what is often lost in the catastrophic statistics and news reports is the individual struggles that countless people go through in order to recover within their personal lives.

 Picking up the broken pieces of a life shattered by the increasing number of natural disasters that humanity faces every year can be an intimidating struggle — especially when one desires to continue to be environmentally conscious as they rebuild their damaged lives.
 With that said, here are some tips and considerations to help eco-conscious victims of natural disasters get back up on their feet with minimal impact on the environment.